 The network operators may appeal against the methodology confirmed by the Energy Market Authority to the Market Court and, furthermore, both the Energy Market Authority and the network operators are able to appeal against the decisions of the Market Court to the Supreme Administrative Court.
-A total of 91 electricity system operators filed appeals with the Market Court in January 2008 against the methods for the second regulatory period confirmed by the Energy Market Authority.
+A total of 91 electricity system operators filed appeals with the Market

+Court in January 2008 against the methods for the second regulatory period confirmed by the Energy Market Authority.
 The Market Court issued decisions on the appeals in December 2008.
 The Market Court made some changes to the methods confirmed by the Energy Market Authority.
 The Energy Market Authority and 11 electricity distribution network operators have made an appeal to the Supreme Administrative Court against the decisions of the Market Court.
-The cases are still pending.
+The Supreme Administrative Court issued decision on these appeals in December 2010.
+In the decision the Supreme Administrative Court stated that the Market Court should not have overruled the decision of the Energy Market Authority on the calculation methodology confirmed by the Energy Market Authority.
+The Supreme Administrative Court's decision clarified the scope of Energy Market Authors discretionary power.
+The Supreme Administrative Court stated that the Electricity Market Act leaves the Energy Market Authority extensive discretionary power in advancing the evaluation principles of fair pricing.
+The summary of this decision was published in the Court's Yearbook.
+Only summaries of decisions of the Supreme Administrative Court, which are considered as having value as precedents, are published in the Court's Yearbook.